-Routine eye care is important to ensure your eyes maintain optimal health.
-Periodic exams ensure your vision is at its best, and allows us to diagnose potentially serious conditions at the earliest possible stage.
-Our eye specialists provide consultations, evaluations, and routine eye exams to children and adults that include refraction for glasses, as well as fitting and management of contact lenses.
-We can also quickly direct you to specialists if you are interested in laser eye surgery for vision correction, or if glaucoma, cataracts, or another more complex eye concern is detected.
+Periodic eye exams are important to ensure your family's vision is at its best.
+Routine exams also allow us to diagnose potentially serious conditions at the earliest possible stage.
+Our eye specialists provide consultations, evaluations, and routine eye exams to children and adults, including refraction for glasses and fitting and management of contact lenses.
+We can also quickly direct you to specialists if you are interested in laser eye surgery for vision correction or if glaucoma, cataracts, or another more complex eye concern is detected.

-Measures the inner pressure of your eye using a tiny device that applies pressure to the eye.
+Measures the inner pressure of the eye using a tiny device that applies pressure to the eye.

 Magnified 3-D exam of the structures at the front of the eye.

-Dilating drops placed on the eye allow the pupils to enlarge so your doctor can evaluate the inner structures of the eye.
+Dilating drops placed on the eye allow the pupils to enlarge so the doctor can evaluate the inner structures of the eye.

 Determines the appropriate lens power needed to correct refractive errors such as nearsightedness, farsightedness, or astigmatism.